sohag221/sohag221/README.md

 # Hi there 👋, I'm Sohag.
-### Currently pursuing a Bachelor of Computer Science (BCS) in Computer Science and Engineering (CSE) at Daffodil International University.
-As an enthusiastic and passionate Android developer, I love crafting innovative and efficient mobile applications.
-I'm always eager to learn new technologies and improve my skills.
+### I am currently pursuing a Bachelor of Science (BSc) in Computer Science and Engineering (CSE) at Daffodil International University.
+Alongside my studies, I am an enthusiastic Android developer who loves building innovative and efficient mobile applications.
+Recently, I have also been diving into the world of Machine Learning, constantly exploring new technologies to expand my knowledge and improve my skills.
 Skills: Java / Kotlin/ Python

-- 🔭 I’m currently working on With Android Development
+- 🔭 I’m currently working on integrating Machine Learning with Android Development.
-- 🌱 I’m currently learning Android development
+- 🌱 I’m continuously learning and exploring new aspects of Android development.
-- 👯 I’m looking to collaborate on Android Team
+- 👯 I’m open to collaborating with teams on exciting Android projects.
-- 💬 Ask me about Android
+- 💬 Feel free to ask me anything about Android development.
+- ⚡ Fun fact: I enjoy a good conversation and a bit of friendly gossip!
 - 📫 How to reach me: https://www.linkedin.com/in/md-sohag-627229247/
-- ⚡ Fun fact: Gossiping